Reinventing yourself and your career can be one of the most exciting and fulfilling things you can do for yourself.

 While these may sound daunting, most of these challenges are manageable.
 With the right tools, processes, and support, you can take these on, if not with ease, then at least with a level of confidence.

-The most difficult hurdles are usually the ones that we put in front of us.
+The most difficult hurdles are usually the ones that we set up all by ourselves.

 Those questions and doubts—and seemingly rational excuses—are far more effective in delaying our decisions and actions.